Kapploneon/NaiveBayesianClassifier/README.md

 ## Structure

-There are two classes, 'Driver' and 'TrainAndTestNB'.
+There are two classes, `Driver` and `TrainAndTestNB`.

-The 'english.txt' is used to contain all the stopwords.
+The `english.txt` is used to contain all the stopwords.

 ## Compilation